Eating Disorder Recovery Coaching

 It is an excellent resource for working with the HERE, NOW & HOW of recovery: A coach supports the treatment team, works in conjunction with the team, and helps the client accomplish the team’s goals.
 Coaches are taught to focus on HOW to help the client deal with the here and now, dealing with specific behaviors and avoiding discussions of the underlying issues or WHY the person has an eating disorder.
 This distinction creates a clear boundary.

 Coaching is a huge adjunct to someone’s recovery repertoire, particularly for people who can’t afford intensive treatment, or they can’t stay in treatment long, or they live in places where they don’t have any access to treatment.
 I can also help clients transition home after inpatient treatment reassuring them, that they follow their recovery plan and helping them adjust gradually back to “normal” life.
 I work with treatment teams to help clients who require extra support and whose team or family would like to prevent them from going to day treatment or having to go into residential/inpatient.
 I might even accompany clients to social functions to help them get through the event without resorting to eating disorder behaviors.
 The most extensive and complicated form of coaching involves the live-in experience, where I can spend time at the client’s home, staying in the home or close by, which can be especially important during transitions, such as when a client leaves inpatient or residential treatment and is returning home.
+In essence, I can provide support that licensed treatment professionals cannot or don’t want to provide due to time constraints or ethics.
+Often due to time limitations or legal limitations a therapist/psychologist/psychiatrist/registered dietician, are not able to be with clients, outside of the office, and support them when they must take a risk, cope with intrusive eating disorders thoughts, face a challenge, accomplish a goal, or merely stay on track (Please check the Services/How section for additional info).

 Eating Disorder Coaching is targeting a more “take-charge” standpoint, so, I can support, guide, and assist a client through today, tomorrow, next week, and next month, as well as with something that a client may have come up soon.
 I am an everyday support person for whatever comes up for a client on his/her path to recovery.
 My task is to support the client with anything that he/she is struggling with, and which may be hindering his/her ability to recover.
 In short, my role is to help, encourage, support, and guide a client into integrating back into normal life.
 I can serve as a sounding board for the client’s thoughts, feelings, and other recovery-related challenges he/she may be facing, focusing on how to help and guide the client when dealing with his/her present Eating Disorder thoughts and behaviors.